microsoft/pxt-arcade/docs/hardware/adding.md

 #### Pin notes

-While there is recommended pinout in this document, you can use any different pinout.
+While there is recommended pinout in this document, you can use a different pinout.
-You need to put your pinout in the bootloader, and flash the bootloader.
+You need to put your pinout in the bootloader and flash the bootloader.
 Then, when you get a UF2 file from Arcade website, it will at runtime look for settings in the bootloader and use the right pins.

 There are some restrictions on the pinout:

-* screen needs to be on SPI pins (of course); on F4 use SPI1 as it's faster
+* the screen needs to be on SPI pins (of course); on F4 use SPI1 as it's faster
 * DISPLAY_BL should be on a pin with PWM (so we can dim it)
 * MENU button should be a pin which can wake the MCU up from sleep mode (on D51 it requires `EIC`; on F4 it can be any pin)
 * other buttons can be on any pin